Jesuit High School (New Orleans): Hurricane Katrina

-When the flooding following Hurricane Katrina devastated New Orleans, Jesuit High School was inundated, five feet (1.5 m) of water ruining the ground floor.
+When the flooding following the landfall of the Hurricane Katrina devastated New Orleans, Jesuit High School was inundated, five feet (1.5 m) of water ruining the ground floor.
 When the school announced that it was closed indefinitely, many students enrolled in schools in cities where they had evacuated.
 The largest concentration of students attended a satellite school at Strake Jesuit College Preparatory in Houston; at one point, approximately 420 displaced students attended classes at night with their own teachers and classmates.
 In mid-October, Jesuit opened another satellite school at St. Martin's Episcopal School in Metairie in unincorporated Jefferson Parish, Louisiana, where about 500 students attended until Thanksgiving.
 After Thanksgiving, Jesuit's students and faculty returned to their own campus, becoming the first flooded school in New Orleans to reopen – albeit with an unusable first floor.
 The school held its annual Thanksgiving Drive for the poor living in the surrounding neighborhoods.
 On 23 January 2006, 1285 of the 1450 students returned to attend Jesuit for the second semester.
 After the Hurricane Maria in Puerto Rico in 2017, Jesuit hosted students from Colegio San Ignacio in Puerto Rico.

 History of sexual abuse

 There have been several instances of child sexual abuse at the school.
-The Jesuit order confirmed that at least fourteen clergy assigned to Jesuit High were credibly accused of sexual abuse.
-The accused clergy were active until the 1990s, and almost all are currently deceased.
-Several other priests and employees at the school have also been confirmed by the administration as abusers, and the school has allegedly paid large settlements to the families.
+Numerous lawsuits accuse priests, employees, and school administrators of sexual harassment, groping, fondling, oral rape, and group rape of young boys on campus.
+The Jesuit order confirmed that at least fourteen priests assigned to Jesuit High were credibly accused of sexual abuse.
+Several other priests and employees at the school have also been confirmed by the administration as abusers, and the school has paid large undisclosed settlements to the families.

+The school has been accused of using alumni donations to cover the payments to sexual abuse victims.
+The administration also knowingly hired a convicted pedophile as head janitor.

+In 2018 the president of Jesuit High School said that he was "horrified" by the sexual abuse at the school dating back to the "disgusting time in our history" of the 1970s.